 14 July — 1 August 2026

-Austyn Taylor’s sculptural animal figures balance humour with tenderness, offering a language of optimism grounded in vulnerability and care.
-Their presence is immediate and disarming, inviting closeness rather than distance, and suggesting that sincerity can operate as a form of strength.
+Austyn Taylor's sculptural animal figures balance humour with tenderness, offering a visual language grounded in vulnerability, empathy, and quiet optimism.
+Both playful and deeply human, their presence is immediate and disarming, inviting closeness rather than distance, and suggesting that sincerity itself can become a form of resilience.

-Julien Calot’s paintings unfold as immersive, dense fields where abstraction and figuration coexist in constant motion.
-Built through rhythm and accumulation, they evoke shifting inner landscapes shaped by memory, time, and natural cycles — environments that feel alive rather than fixed.
+Julien Calot's paintings unfold as immersive, densely layered environments in which abstraction and figuration remain in constant dialogue.
+Built through rhythm, repetition, and accumulation, they evoke shifting inner landscapes shaped by memory, time, and natural cycles, creating spaces that feel organic, fluid, and continually becoming.

 SELECTED WORKS